andrewoma/dexx/README.md

 * The tests are written in Kotlin, but again this is not a runtime dependency

 #### Roadmap
-* Publishing of 0.1 to Maven Central is in progress
 * Port Scala's ArrayList as an alternative IndexedList implementation
 * Port Scala's List/ListBuffer as a LinkedList/Builder implementation